aplbrain/neuPrint-Build-Update/ingest-guide.md

 | synId_pre | synId_post |
 |---|---|

 Additionally, there are 4 json files for ROIs, 1 json file for neuroglancer settings if neuroglancer will be integrated, a text file where each ROI should be listed, and 2 yaml files for dataset metadata and neuron metadata.
-An example for each of these files lies in `build_neuprint_example/data` and `build_neuprint_example/config`.
+An example for each of these files lies in `build_neuprint_example/data`.

 _Witvliet note:_
 In the Witvliet folder on the neuprint-prod EC2, `python witvliet_ingest_script.py -n dataset_no` can generate these files in a new directory with the dataset's title, using a number of files that have been compiled for the witvliet datasets.
 Note that there are a few metadata parameters which must be changed in the script before running.